What is CAIPE?

 The Centre for the Advancement of Interprofessional Education (CAIPE) was established in 1987 as a membership organisation and UK-based charity, to promote health and wellbeing and to improve the health and social care of the public by advancing interprofessional education (IPE).
 In 1997 CAIPE defined Interprofessional Education as: “Interprofessional Education is occasions when two or more professions learn together with the object of cultivating collaborative practice.”
 Further discussed it “enables the participant professions to learn from, with and about one another” (CAIPE Bulletin no 13 1997 p19).
 The definition was further revised in 2002 with CAIPE defining Interprofessional Education as: “Occasions when two or more professions learn with, from and about each other to improve collaboration and the quality of care” (Barr, H. (2002) Interprofessional education-Today, yesterday and tomorrow).
 Extending CAIPE’s definition we recognise interprofessional education as occasions when members or students of two or more professions learn with, from and about each other to improve collaboration and the quality of care and services.

-We are a community committed to collaborative working across health and social care and related services.
-CAIPE aims to promote and develop interprofessional education, research, learning and practice globally.
+We are a community of committed individuals dedicated to working towards a collaborative future across health and social care and related services.

 We support students, academics, practitioners, researchers and people who use services by sharing information and enabling networking opportunities.